History Tour Course

 Cheongwadae Sarangchae is a space to learn about Korean culture and the history of former Korean presidents.
 The area is comprised of a planned exhibition hall where various special exhibitions are held.
-Korea Tourism Exhibit Hall and a special hall with hidden stories of Cheong Wa Dae are on the first floor and Cheongwadae Hall which introduces former Korean presidents and Haengboknuri Hall which presents the future vision of Korea on the second floor.
+Korea Tourism Exhibit Hall and a special hall with hidden stories of Cheong Wa Dae are on the first floor, while Cheongwadae Hall which introduces former Korean presidents and Citizens Communication Experience Hall which presents government online contents are on the second floor.

 Built in 1395, Gyeongbokgung Palace is also commonly referred to as the Northern Palace because its location is furthest north when compared to the neighboring palaces of Changdeokgung (Eastern Palace) and Gyeonghuigung (Western Palace) Palace.
 Gyeongbokgung Palace is arguably the most beautiful, and remains the largest of all five palaces.

 The premises were once destroyed by fire during the Imjin War (Japanese Invasions, 1592-1598).
 However, all of the palace buildings were later restored under the leadership of Heungseondaewongun during the reign of King Gojong (1852-1919).

 Remarkably, the most representative edifices of the Joseon Dynasty, Gyeonghoeru Pavilion and Hyangwonjeong Pond have remained relatively intact.
 Woldae and the sculptures of Geunjeongjeon (The Royal Audience Chamber) represent past sculptures of contemporary art.

 The National Palace Museum of Korea is located south of Heungnyemun Gate, and the National Folk Museum is located on the eastern side within Hyangwonjeong.

 The National Museum of Korean Contemporary History is Korea's first museum recording the nation’s comprehensive history from the late nineteenth century to current time.
 It opened on December 26, 2012 and was established to share the nation’s history of going through all kinds of hardships and troubles by showing them with exhibitions, education, researching and developing and collecting materials.
 The museum is comprised of four exhibition halls; Prelude to the Republic of Korea, Foundation of the Republic of Korea, Development of the Republic of Korea, and Modernization of South Korea, toward the World.
 Korean History Dream Village features a hands-on program hall for children to learn modern and contemporary history.
 Also Children’s Museum offers special exhibitions throughout modern time’s history and educational and cultural programs for students.